Kapaya/vlhcc21/paper.md

 # Related Work {#sec:related-work}

-Our unified model for web scraping and customization relates to existing work in end-user web scraping, end-user web customization and program synthesis by a number of systems.
+Our unified model for web scraping and customization builds on existing work in end-user web scraping, end-user web customization and program synthesis by a number of systems.

 ## End-user Web Scraping

 FlashExtract [@le2014] is a programming-by-example tool for data extraction.
 In addition to demonstrating whole values, it supports demonstrating substrings of values.
 Our model only supports this through formulas.
 This is not as end-user friendly but allows for a wider range of operations such as indicating whether demonstrated values contain a certain value or are greater than or less than a certain value.

 Rousillon [@chasins2018] is a tool that enables end-users to scrape distributed, hierarchical web data.
 It presents the web scraping code generated by demonstration as an editable, high-level, block-based language called Helena [@zotero-179].
 While Helena can be used to specify complex web scraping tasks like adding control flow, it does not present the synthesized web scraping program.
 This means that users can only scrape what can be demonstrated.
-Our modek on the other hand displays the synthesized program as a formula which can be modified increase the expressiveness of scraping.
+Our modek on the other hand displays the synthesized program as a formula which can be modified to increase the expressiveness of scraping.

 ## End-user Web Customization